aanpop/Dissertation/README.md

 **Usage**

 -Prepare an excel file containing a list of website URLs.
-In this case I use this file as already prepared ([link](https://unicorvinus-my.sharepoint.com/:x:/g/personal/ahmad_anwar_stud_uni-corvinus_hu/Ebj9lew58YRJm_Hq9_JBZcgBJgtlucB8bJj6AkFTOhH78Q?e=tKxksl)).
+In this case I use the excel called 'Summary of all.xlsx' file located in 'Qualitative_Data' directory.

 -Run the Python script by providing the file as input.